From the Name Flooring install team, serving Port Moody and the Tri-Cities.

 How much does flooring installation cost in Port Moody?

-Name Flooring installation labour runs about $0.95 per square foot for carpet, $1.45 glue-down or $1.70 click for vinyl plank, $1.75 for laminate, and $2.50 for engineered hardwood, with solid hardwood at $3.00 to $3.25 and stairs from $10 per step.
+Name Flooring installation labour runs about $0.95 per square foot for carpet, $2.25 glue-down or $1.70 click for vinyl plank, $1.75 for laminate, and $2.50 for engineered hardwood, with solid hardwood at $3.00 to $3.25 and stairs from $10 per step.
 Tile is quoted per space.
 Materials are priced separately, 5% GST applies, and a minimum job charge applies, $275 for carpet and vinyl and $300 for laminate and hardwood.
 Your free estimate returns the full installed total.

 How much does tile installation cost in Port Moody?

-Most buildings require the full floor assembly to meet an IIC and STC in the 65 to 72 range, with the acoustic underlay doing most of the work.
-You need written strata approval with product spec sheets before installing.
+Yes.
+Most require the full floor assembly to meet an IIC and STC in the 65 to 72 range and want spec sheets for the floor and underlay approved in writing before installation, which commonly takes two to four weeks.